We use cookies

 Sophie has over a decade of experience in knowledge exchange and impact, stakeholder and community engagement and fundraising in the third, public and private sector.
 She has worked in various countries, within various sectors and stakeholders.
 Sophie is passionate about transformational change.
 She now works for the NHS where she leads on the ACHSCP’s climate change programme and evaluates transformation projects.

-A woman wearing glasses and a light coloured top smiles at the camera
+Anne Marte is wearing glasses and a light coloured top and is smiling at the camera

 Anne Marte Bergseng (she/her)